foundryvtt/dnd5e/wiki/Roll-Formulas.md

 ***Note:** Replace the `*` in the following formulas with one of the slots above.*

-`@resources.*.value` -
+`@resources.*.value` - The remaining resource value.

-`@resources.*.max` -
+`@resources.*.max` - The maximum value of this resource.

-`@resources.*.sr` -

-`@resources.*.lr` -

-`@resources.*.label` -

 ### Scale

 > <details>
 > <summary> Scale Value Identifiers</summary>
 >
 > [Scale Value Advancements](Advancement-Type-Scale-Value.md) can be added to Class, Subclass, Race, and Background item types, which will define how the identifiers used are generated.
 > The identifiers used will follow this general format: `@scale.parent-item-identifier.scale-value-identifier` where the `parent-item-identifier` is defined in the item the advancement is added to, and the `scale-value-identifier` is defined within the Advancement itself.
 >> Examples from the SRD:
 >> Race item - Dragonborn's Breath Weapon: `@scale.dragonborn.breath-weapon`
 >> Class item - Rogue's Sneak Attack: `@scale.rogue.sneak-attack`
 >> Subclass item - Life Domain's Divine Strike: `@scale.life-domain.divine-strike`
 >
 > Scale Values that are a Scale Type of Dice have additional formulas that can be used to reference specific parts of the die expression, as detailed below.
 >
 > </details>